-The Lucuma tree, also known as Pouteria lucuma, is a commonly grown tree for its fruit, the Lucuma.
-It is an evergreen tree found in tropical regions, maintaining its foliage even in cooler temperatures.
-Its main cultivation is in South America.
+The Lucuma tree, scientifically known as Pouteria lucuma, is a popularly cultivated tree for its fruit, the Lucuma.
+It is a perennial plant native to tropical areas and remains green even in cooler climates.
+Its predominant growth location is in South America.

 Mass fruit cultivation attempts have been made in Florida, but they have typically been unsuccessful.